Josep Soler (composer): Life and career

-Soler i Sardà was born in Vilafranca del Penedès, Spain, on 25 March 1935.
+Soler was born in Vilafranca del Penedès, Spain, on 25 March 1935.
 He studied composition and orchestration with Cristòfor Taltabull, and was also a pupil of René Leibowitz in Paris.

 Soler's works include 16 operas, 7 symphonies, 3 piano concertos, 7 String Quartets, 16 Sonatas for piano and an orchestration of Isaac Albéniz's Pepita Jiménez, inter alia.
 Since 1982, he taught at the Reial Acadèmia Catalana de Belles Arts de Sant Jordi (Royal Catalan Academy of Fine Arts of Saint George) in Barcelona.
 His students included Benet Casablancas and Alejandro Civilotti.

 In 2013, Soler was awarded the Gold Medal of Merit in Fine Arts awarded by the Spanish Ministry of Culture.
 He refused this honour, stating:

 "Aceptar el reconocimiento sería aceptar la autoridad del Gobierno español, y yo no quiero saber nada del ministro Wert ni del gobierno de Rajoy, porque a ellos no les interesa en absoluto ni la cultura ni la educación."

-("To acknowledge this recognition is to acknowledge the authority of the Spanish government, and I do not want anything to do with minister [José Ignacio] Wert and the government of [Prime Minister Mariano] Rajoy, because they are not interested at all in either music or education.")The personal papers of Josep Soler i Sardà are preserved in the Biblioteca de Catalunya.
+("To acknowledge this recognition is to acknowledge the authority of the Spanish government, and I do not want anything to do with minister [José Ignacio] Wert and the government of [Prime Minister Mariano] Rajoy, because they are not interested at all in either culture or education.")The personal papers of Josep Soler i Sardà are preserved in the Biblioteca de Catalunya.

-Soler i Sardà died on 9 October 2022, at the age of 87.
+Soler died on 9 October 2022, at the age of 87.